 Is Asperger syndrome genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-Asperger syndrome (AS) is a variant of autism and is classified as a disorder of neural and mental development, affecting the patient’s mental health.
+Asperger syndrome (AS) is a variant of autism.
+It is classified as a disorder of neural and mental development, affecting the patient’s mental health.
 It differs from other forms of autism primarily in that there is usually unimpaired speech development and no reduction in intelligence.

-Characteristics of children with Asperger syndrome include difficulties in social interaction and communication skills as well as differences in perception and stimulus processing (including in particular sensory hypersensitivity and hyposensitivity and difficulties in stimulus filtering) and often extraordinary interests and talents.
+Characteristics of children with Asperger syndrome include difficulties in social interactions, social situations, and communication skills.
+They may also have differences in perception and stimulus processing.
+This includes sensory hypersensitivity and hyposensitivity and difficulties in stimulus filtering, and they often extraordinary interests and talents.

 Is Asperger Syndrome Genetic?

-The causes of Asperger syndrome (and of the entire autism spectrum) lie in developmental deviations in the development and growth of the brain.
+The biological causes of Asperger syndrome (and of the entire autism spectrum) lie in developmental deviations in brain development and growth.

-It is generally believed that the immense combination possibilities of many genetic variations are the cause of the great diversity and breadth of the autism spectrum, including Asperger syndrome.
+Experts generally believe that the immense combination possibilities of many genetic variations are the cause of the great diversity and breadth of the autism spectrum, including Asperger syndrome.
 Risk factors may also include environmental factors separate from genetic disposition.

 Submicroscopic changes in chromosomes also play a key role in autism, namely copy number variations.
-Chromosomal abnormalities most often happen in the form of gene duplication or gene deletion that occur when the mother’s eggs or the father’s sperm cells (meiosis) are formed.
+Chromosomal abnormalities most often happen in the form of gene duplication or gene deletion, occurring when the mother’s eggs or the father’s sperm cells (meiosis) are formed.

 Frequently, motor peculiarities occur in Asperger syndrome, which are normally absent in other autism spectrum conditions.
 These include awkward movements, clumsiness, and gross and fine motor coordination disorders.

 Like other autistic children, children with Asperger syndrome make little and only fleeting eye contact.
 In everyday life, a lack of empathy and a lack of understanding for interpersonal feelings is conspicuous.
-Children with Asperger syndrome are often socially isolated and corner easily due to their characteristics.
+Children with Asperger syndrome may feel socially isolated and corner easily due to their characteristics.

-People with Asperger syndrome, even if they want to make contact with others, are often perceived as formal, unfeeling, fearful, shy, evasive, dismissive or disinterested due to their frequently averted gaze and closed body language, which often causes contact to fail.
+Others often perceive people with Asperger syndrome, even if they want to make contact with others, as formal, unfeeling, fearful, shy, evasive, dismissive, or disinterested due to their frequently averted gaze and closed body language, which often causes contact to fail.

 Language, special interests, intelligence, and ritualized actions (Part 4.2 of Is Asperger syndrome genetic?)

 Many children and adults with Asperger syndrome tend to talk incessantly and lengthily, usually about a specific topic.
-Further characteristics are a very detail-oriented narrative style with difficulties in distinguishing the essential from the unessential, abrupt changes of topic that are incomprehensible to the listener, taking literally pictorial phrases and answering rhetorical questions.
+Further characteristics include:

 In contrast to some other forms of autism, intelligence is often normal in people with Asperger syndrome.
-Asperger children are occasionally observed to have premature reading (hyperlexia).
+Asperger children may occasionally have premature reading (hyperlexia).

-People with Asperger are often fixated on keeping their external environment and daily routines as consistent as possible.
+People with Asperger’s are often fixated on keeping their external environment and daily routines as consistent as possible.
 Sudden changes can overwhelm them or make them very nervous.

-It’s common for Asperger syndrome to be diagnosed much later than more severe forms of autism.
-While most autistic children are diagnosed before the age of 2, a 2008 CDC report, the average age of Asperger diagnosis was 6 years.
-A 2007 British study reported further delay in Asperger diagnosis – averaging around age 11.
+It’s common for doctors to diagnose Asperger syndrome much later than more severe forms of autism.
+While they diagnose most autistic children before the age of 2, a 2008 CDC report notes that the average age of Asperger diagnosis was six years.
+A 2007 British study reported further delay – averaging around age 11.
 Children with Asperger syndrome are at the high functioning autism level and do not demonstrate language or intellectual delays.

 The current Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, removed Asperger syndrome as a single neurodevelopmental disorder.
-It is now included in the autism spectrum disorders category; similar to childhood disintegrative disorder and other pervasive developmental disorder (not otherwise specified).
+It now includes it in the autism spectrum disorders category; similar to childhood disintegrative disorder and other pervasive developmental disorders (not otherwise specified).

-Researchers have recently started to assume that these are not different diseases, but a seamless continuum of very mild to severe forms of developmental disorder that begin in early childhood.
-A distinction is made between deficits in two categories: Firstly, social interaction and communication is disturbed (for example, eye contact, ability to converse or build relationships are weak).
+Researchers have recently started to assume that these are not different diseases but a seamless continuum of very mild to severe forms of developmental disorder that begin in early childhood.
+They make a distinction between deficits in two categories.
+First, the condition disturbs social interaction and communication (for example, eye contact, ability to converse or build relationships are weak).
 Secondly, repetitive behavior and fixed interests and behaviors are characteristics of autistic disorders.